michmattera/vet-seed/README.md

 </details>

-Map structure was change slightly , adding in multiple choice possibility to user to show saved dogs in tabulate.
+The map structure was changed slightly, adding the multiple-choice possibility for the user to show saved dogs in table.

 [Back to top ⇧](#Vet-Seed)

 ## Features

-### General features
+### General Features

-- **General section** = User will get general information and advices on dogs based on  weight, bcs, and life stage.
+- **General section** = User will get general information and advice on dogs based on weight, BCS, and life stage.
 - **Input**:
     1. **Name** = Name of dog ( max 10 letters )
-    2. **Weight** = Weight of the dog measured in the moment ( from 0 to 100 kg)
+    2. **Weight** = Weight of the dog measured at the moment ( from 0 to 100 kg)
-    3. **BCS** = 0 to 9 ( 9 scale bcs )
+    3. **BCS** = 0 to 9 ( 9 scale BCS )
-    4. **Life Stage** = Depending on the following criterias:
+    4. **Life Stage** = Depending on the following criteria:
         - Working dog = Exercise( Light: 2 - Moderate: 4 - Heavy: 6)
-        - No working dog = If dog ( Intact: 1.8 - Neutered: 1.6)
+        - No working dog = If the dog ( Intact: 1.8 - Neutered: 1.6)
-        - Ideal, over or under weight = If dog ( Ideal weight: lifeStage * weight - Over/Under weight: lifeStage * ideal weight)
+        - Ideal, over or underweight = If a dog ( Ideal weight: life-stage * weight - Over/Underweight: life-stage * ideal weight)
-- **Calcolation**:
+- **Calculation**:
-    1. **Ideal weight** = Based on bcs and weight
+    1. **Ideal weight** = Based on BCS and weight
     2. **Calories** = How many calories per day should the dog get based on ideal weight and life stage.
-- **Save data** = All data inserted from user were then saved in external google sheet.
+- **Save data** = All data inserted from the user were then saved in an external google sheet.
-- **Table** = Summary table at the end of application with all data inserted from user and conclusion.
+- **Table** = Summary table at the end of the application with all data inserted from the user and conclusion.
-- **Multiple choice** = Used mainly to change section from main to general and vice versa .
-Or to restart and end program.
+- **Multiple choice** = Used mainly to change section from main to general and vice versa.
+Or to restart and end the program.
-- **Visual effect** = To give user better UX experience.
+- **Visual effect** = To give users a better UX experience.

 ### Future features

 Due to limited resources (time constraints, skills of the developer at the moment, and other reasons), some features were not implemented.

-1. Be able to access old dogs datas with login and be able to updated already saved datas with new values.
-Having updated datas showed as well in final summary.
+1. Be able to access old dog's data with login and be able to update already saved data with new values.
+Having updated data showed as well in the final summary.

 ## Design

 The design of a command line application is usually very simple.
 The developer though decided that for a better UX experience would be implemented:
 - **Colors**:
-    1. **Red** = Would be assign to a wrong value inserted by the user to help him visualize the error.
+    1. **Red** = Would be assigned to a wrong value inserted by the user to help him visualize the error.
-    2. **Green** = Would be assign to correct value inserted by user to help him visualize no error was given, when datas are saved correctly and intrto and ASCII art.
+    2. **Green** = Would be assigned to the correct value inserted by the user to help him visualize that no error was given when data are saved correctly and intro and ASCII art.
-    3. **Blue** = Would be assign to general information and return calcolation to highlight it from other text.
+    3. **Blue** = Would be assigned to general information and return calculation to highlight it from other text.
-    4. **Yellow** = Would be assign to datas that indicate important datas, such as if dog is underweight or overweight.
+    4. **Yellow** = Would be assigned to data that indicate important data, such as if the dog is underweight or overweight.
-- **Space** = More space between sections and important sentences to highlight right information.
+- **Space** = More space between sections and important sentences to highlight the right information.
-- **Time** = Between different functions and calcolation for better UX.
+- **Time** = Between different functions and calculations for better UX.
 - **Clear** = Functionality to eliminate section by section to not overwhelm the user with information.
-- **Intro design** = Intro design using ASCII art, to give better user experience.
+- **Intro design** = Intro design using ASCII art, to give a better user experience.
-- **Tabulate** = Fancy tabulate in blue, to give better user experience when showing saved information to user.
+- **Tabulate** = Fancy tabulate in blue, to give a better user experience when showing saved information to the user.

 ## Issues and bugs

-The developer found different issues and bugs during the creation of the application , main issues and bugs are listed below.
+The developer found different issues and bugs during the creation of the application, the main issues and bugs are listed below.

-1.  -  *Issue* : If user created the account and would just get general information, credentials would have not saved in external sheet.
+1.  -  *Issue*: If a user created the account and would just get general information, credentials would have not been saved in the external sheet.
-    - *Solution* : Instead of saving all datas directly in update_worksheet at the end of calcolate dog, developer add update_worksheet when selected end program so that also if the user created the account and end the program , the user information will be saved.
+    - *Solution*: Instead of saving all data directly in update_worksheet at the end of calculate dog, the developer adds update_worksheet when selecting end program so that also if the user created the account and ends the program, the user information will be saved.
-2.  -  *Issue* : When saving and calcolating two dogs, instead of showing in the table in to different lines, all info were appended to the same line ,
+2.  -  *Issue*: When saving and calculating two dogs, instead of showing in the table in different lines, all info was appended to the same line,
-    modifying all datas and final tabulate.
+    modifying all data and final tabulate.
-    -  *Solution* : Developer searched for a way of clearing the global variables where saving the list of information, each time the user wanted to calcolate new dog.
+    -  *Solution*: Developer searched for a way of clearing the global variables where saving the list of information, each time the user wanted to calculate a new dog.
     Used [StackOverflow](https://stackoverflow.com/questions/850795/different-ways-of-clearing-lists) : del INFO[:]
-    Empty the list before starting to calcolate new dog.
+    Empty the list before starting to calculate a new dog.
-3.  -  *Issue* : When calcolating mer the calcolation would have always return that dog was underweight also if it shoudn't.
+3.  -  *Issue*: When calculating mer the calculation would have always returned that the dog was underweight also if it shouldn't.
-    -  *Solution* : Typing mistaked of developer wa susing wrong index from saved datas that return wrong calcolations.
-Change for right index to fix minor issue.
+    -  *Solution*: Typing mistakes of the developer was using the wrong index from saved data that return wrong calculations.
+Change for the right index to fix minor issues.
 4.  -  *Issue* : Big issue found when printing the tabulate in show_dogs function.
-When user login it would have worked perfectly, while when creating the account , it was displaying an empty tabulate.
+When the user login it would have worked perfectly, while when creating the account, it was displaying an empty tabulate.
-    -  *Solution* : To find the solution the developer firstly print out all the datas to see if not correct datas were arriving in final function.
-When checked that all datas were correct , the developer try to understand the difference of path between login and create account.
-The only difference was the Unicode .
-But the unicode was arriving in final function perfectly when printed out in final function unicode was correct.
-At that point developer thought that the path for the unicode to arrive was different.
-From login it would have arrived from the external sheet, while creating the account from another function .
-So that is how developer arrive to understand that the *Type* of unicode was different.
-Printing out the unicode developer saw that one was an INT and the other a STR.
+    -  *Solution*: To find the solution the developer first prints out all the data to see if not correct data were arriving in the final function.
+When checked that all data were correct, the developer try to understand the difference in the path between login and creating an account.
+The only difference was the Unicode.
+But the Unicode was arriving in the final function perfectly when printed out in the final function Unicode was correct.
+At that point, the developer thought that the path for the Unicode to arrive was different.
+From login, it would have arrived from the external sheet, while creating the account from another function.
+So that is how the developer arrive at to understand that the *Type* of Unicode was different.
+Printing out the Unicode developer saw that one was an INT and the other a STR.
 To fix the error finally developer just implemented in last function str(Unicode).

 ## Technology Used

 ### Languages Used

-Main language used was **Python**.
+The main language used was **Python**.
-All other languages used were provided from **Code institute** to use as base to show deployed project.
+All other languages used were provided by **Code institute** to use as a base to show the deployed project.

 ### External Programs-Website Used

 -The developer used different external programs throughout the development of this project.

-Below are all external programs used :
+Below are all the external programs used :
 - [Heroku]()
-     - Heroku was used to deploy final project.
+     - Heroku was used to deploy a final project.
 - [GitPod](https://gitpod.io/ "Link to GitPod homepage")
      - GitPod was used for writing code, committing, and then pushing to GitHub.
 - [GitHub](https://github.com/ "Link to GitHub")
      - GitHub was used to store the project after pushing.
 - [Canva](https://www.canva.com/ "Link to Canva homepage")
-     - Canva was used to create structural and formulas map.
+     - Canva was used to create structural and formulas maps.
 - [Am I Responsive?](http://ami.responsivedesign.is/# "Link to Am I Responsive Homepage")
      - Am I Responsive was used to see responsive design throughout the process and to generate mockup imagery to be used.
 - [Ezgif](https://ezgif.com/video-to-gif "Link to go to ezgif homepage")